Will a Roof Coating Extend the Useful Life of Your Roof?

 This is simply a bad idea and goes against the recommendations of every reputable shingle manufacturer.

 In almost no case will a roof coating be suitable for a pitched roof.
-Shingles are intended to allow the roof sheathing to release moisture up through the roof.
+According to the Asphalt Roofing Manufacturers Association:

 The moisture that accumulates in the roof sheathing generally comes from interior humidity which condenses on the underside of the roof sheathing.